 By working in 5 key areas of Digital deep tech, EIT Digital will deliver over 50 new products and services this year that will re-shape Europe’s digital landscape.

 All over the globe, new software-based technologies pump-out every day, changing our industries, public administrations, and our very single day by day as citizens.
 EIT Digital is making sure that Europe plays a leading role in this “race” and also that the technologies developed in the EU follow the values and rights that we have always fought for: we need to preserve the rights and liberties of the analogic Europe in the digital Europe.

-Therefore, EIT Digital and its network of over 150 partners develop together every year a series of tech projects called Innovation Activities that deliver new products or services, create startups and spinoffs, commercialising outputs and transferring technologies for market entry.
+Therefore, EIT Digital and its network of over <link about-us partners>150 partners develop together every year a series of tech projects called Innovation Activities that deliver new products or services, create startups and spinoffs, commercialising outputs and transferring technologies for market entry.

 In order to target the fields with more economic and societal impact, and to foresee the new trends to come in the industry, EIT Digital works on 5 great areas of innovation and entrepreneurship, that are considered the pillars of Europe’s top-level digital technologies.
 These 5 pillars are: